active-group/active-quickcheck/doc/intro.md

 ## The `property` macro

-The most important from in the QuickCheck library is the `property` macro, which is similar to `let` in that it binds variables to values.
+The most important form in the QuickCheck library is the `property` macro, which is similar to `let` in that it binds variables to values.
 The body should evaluate to a boolean saying whether the property is satisfied, given appropriate bindings for the variables.